Henrique-Henrique/HengoDemos/README.md

 All projects are developed entirely in [Hengo, a Visual Script](https://github.com/Henrique-Henrique/Hengo) designed for the Godot Engine.

+## Downloading a demo

+**[⬇ Releases page](https://github.com/Henrique-Henrique/HengoDemos/releases)**: each demo has its own zip there, with the Hengo addon already inside.

+- Download the zip of the demo you want.
+- Extract it, the folder inside holds the `project.godot`.
+- Import that folder in the Godot project manager and run it.

+Nothing else to do, `sync-addons.sh` is only for the clone below.

 ## Importing all demos

 To import all demos at once in the project manager: